Skip to content

 B --> J[Natural Language Answer + SQL]

-The agent follows an autonomous loop: it first discovers the schema, optionally samples data to understand the format, then constructs and executes SQL queries.
-This process repeats until the agent has enough information to answer.
+The agent follows an autonomous loop: it first discovers the schema (or reads the tables from the system instructions), optionally samples data to understand the format, then constructs and executes SQL queries until it has enough information to answer.

 Available Tools